George John Bond: Career

-After the death of his beloved wife Lucy Amelia (Macpherson) Bond was moved to take up missionary work Japan and China.
+After the death of his beloved wife Lucy Amelia (Macpherson), Bond was moved to take up missionary work in Japan and China.
 He travelled up the Yangtze River as far as Sichuan, where he visited with fellow missionaries and acquired an ample supply of photographs and information from which he developed an illustrated lecture series.
 His Oriental excursion complete, he returned to Nova Scotia, where he served in a number of churches of the next seven years, and in 1911 was elected President of the Nova Scotia Conference.

-Bond was invited back to St. John's in 1916 by the congregation of Cochrane Street Church and served there for five years, during which time he served a third term as President of the Newfoundland Conference in 1919.
+Bond was invited back to St. John's in 1916 by the congregation of Cochrane Street Methodist Church.
+He served there for five years; during this time, he served a third term as President of the Newfoundland Conference in 1919.
 Before Bond left Cochrane Street in 1921, he attended the worldwide Ecumenical Conference in London, England, as a representative from Newfoundland.

 In addition to his clerical work, Bond was an accomplished writer of fiction.
 In 1887, he published a novel, Skipper George Netman, the story of Newfoundland fishermen and their lives in the fictional outport of Caplin Bight.
 He wrote a short story, The Castaway of Fish Rock plus other stories of non-fiction essays on the Church's missionary work.
+He died on June 22, 1933, at Halifax, Nova Scotia, his body was brought back to St. John's for burial from Cochrane Street Methodist Church.

 Bond's oldest son, Herbert, was chosen as Newfoundland's second Rhodes Scholar in 1905.
-He was drowned on a surveying expedition in British Columbia in 1910.
+He drowned on a surveying expedition in British Columbia in 1910.